Careers & Part Time Jobs

 Now Hiring!

-Volunteer Opportunities
+Internship Opportunities

 Center for Puppetry Arts provides equal employment opportunities to all employees and applicants for employment without regard to race, color, ancestry, national origin, citizenship, sex or gender (including pregnancy, childbirth, and pregnancy-related conditions), gender identity or expression (including transgender status), sexual orientation, marital status, familial status, parental status, creed, religion, age, disability, genetic information, service in the military, or any other characteristic protected by applicable federal, state, or local laws and ordinances.
 Equal employment opportunity applies to all terms and conditions of employment, including hiring, placement, promotion, termination, layoff, recall, transfer, leave of absence, compensation, and training.